 In order to reduce playground accidents in Peachtree City, Norcross, Roswell, Atlanta, and throughout Georgia, communities, schools, and organizations are urged this April to inspect their playgrounds for hazardous conditions.
 If rusty equipment or other dangerous equipment is found, repairs should be made or old equipment should be removed to keep children safe.

 When children are injured in Georgia premises liability accidents such as playground accidents, they may need help seeking financial recoveries from the liable parties.
-For help ensuring that your child receives the most compensation possible, call a Peachtree City premises liability attorney at the Law Offices of Shane Smith today at (770) 487-8999 for a free consultation.
+For help ensuring that your child receives the most compensation possible, call a Peachtree City premises liability attorney at Shane Smith Law today at (770) 487-8999 for a free consultation.